vantezzen/nftlicense/README.md

   `api`: API Provider to use for verifying ownership

-  `pramble` (optional): Text to prepend to the licensing request message.
+  `preamble` (optional): Text to prepend to the licensing request message.
 This will be shown on the user's MetaMask popup.
 If not set, the preamble will be:

   ```
   Please sign this message to verify your ownership of the wallet.
   After verifying your ownership, we are able to verify that your wallet contains the necessary license NFT to use this software.
   ```

+  After the preamble, NFTLicense will add a random UUID to verify that the wallet signed this individual message.

 - `createLicensingRequest(): object`